browserengineering/book/book/text.md

 ```

 `layout` can also examine tag tokens to change font when directed by
 the page.
-Let's start with support for four different styles,
+Let's start with support for weights and styles, with two
-corresponding to bold/normal and italic/roman choices.
-Two variables
-will track which style to use:
+corresponding variables:

 ``` {.python replace=weight/self.weight,style/self.style}
 weight = "normal"